andreasdanielmatt/citizen-quest-revision/README.md

 - 'd': Toggle stats panel.
 Each press of 'd' toggles to a different panel.
 - 'e': Ends the countdown and jumps to the game end.
+- 'f': Dumps flags to the javascript console.
 - 'h': Shows hitboxes.
 - 'x': Outputs the player's position to the javascript console.

 The following keyboard shortcuts are available in the map app:

 - 'd': Toggle stats panel.
 Each press of 'd' toggles to a different panel.
+- 'f': Dumps flags to the javascript console.

 ## Credits